 Thursday night, in one of more enigmatic dispatches, Demi Lovato wrote, "Good luck with your blog."

 Given that Lovato doesn't have a lot of blogger friends, and that the word "blogger" connotes a drippy 22-year-old with too many opinions, the tweet is probably not sincere.
 In fact, the tweet may be about her life coach, Cast Centers CEO Mike Bayer.
-Bayer is a drug abuse counselor and interventionist who works in the entertainment industry.
+Bayer is a drug abuse counsellor and interventionist who works in the entertainment industry.
 (He serves on the advisory board for Dr. Phil.)
 Just this year, Bayer and Lovato appeared on Good Morning America together to promote awareness of mental health.
-Lovato co-owns Cast Centers with Bayer, and credits Bayer with helping her get sober in 2011.
+Lovato co-owns Cast Centres with Bayer, and credits Bayer with helping her get sober in 2011.

 "I'm so sorry, I'm not sober anymore," she sang.